 Starting in second year, students can either follow the more general Human Biology Major program or take a Major or Specialist program in a more specific area of Human Biology.
 Each of these more focused programs has core courses in second and third year, tailored to meet the specific interests of its students.
 These courses concentrate on an area important to the program theme, and/or emphasize the interdisciplinary nature of the program theme by showing connections between its different subject areas.
 Fewer core courses are required for the new Major programs than for the Specialist programs.
 Courses most often include lectures and small groups (e.g., tutorials, seminars) with laboratory courses offered primarily in third year.

 To complete their programs, students can choose from a range of options in third and fourth years, depending on their interests, previous course completion, course availability and future career.
 Options include 400-level advanced seminar courses and research “project” courses.
-Please check our website and the online timetable for the most current course information since we have rapidly expanded our course menu with an addition of ~30 courses since 2006-07.
+Please check the online timetable for the most current course information.